What is Regression in Psychology?

 What Causes Regression?

 Freud believed that regression was a significant and influential factor in the formation of neurosis.
 His daughter, Anna Freud, proposed that individuals perform at the developmental stage where their minds are stuck and fixated.
 The Freudian philosophy asserted that regressive behaviors could be explained by fixations culminating from frustration surrounding psychosexual developmental stages.
-Freud believed that individuals had only two ways to solve problems, either by resolving them as an adult or by handling them through regression.
+Freud believed that individuals had only two ways to solve problems, either by resolving them as adults or by handling them through regression.

 Regression is more prevalent during childhood than adulthood and is commonly precipitated by trauma, stress, or disturbance.
 Despite less frequency, a regression can occur at any stage of adulthood and can revert as far back as the later stages of infancy.
 Adults can regress in response to situations that prompt worry, fright, irritation, uncertainty, or negative emotion.